Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Mirror Prox Algorithm with Double Machine Learning

 where the last step follows from the definition of the density ratio $\w{l}$.
-Since the $l$-th source data $\{\X{l}_i, \Y{l}_i\}_{i\in [n_l]}$ are i.i.d.~drawn from the distribution $\PP^{(l)}$, the above equation indicates the following estimator of bias,
+Since the $l$-th source data $\{\X{l}_i, \Y{l}_i\}_{1\leq i\leq n_l}$ are i.i.d.~drawn from the distribution $(\PP^{(l)}_X, \PP^{(l)}_{Y|X})$, we leverage the above expression to construct the following estimator of the last term in \eqref{eq: error decompose},

-We now apply the above intuition to design our proposed bias-corrected estimator.
-For each category $c\in \{1,...,K\}$, we construct the following bias-corrected estimator of $\mu_c^{(l)}\in \RR^d$,